Gautamshahi/Misinformation_COVID-19/README.md

 For help or issues using data, please submit a GitHub issue.

 For personal communication related to our work, please contact Gautam Kishore Shahi(`gautamshahi16@gmail.com`), Anne Dirkson(`a.r.dirkson@liacs.leidenuniv.nl`) and Tim A. Majchrzak(`timam@uia.no`).

+## More udpdate
+For more update on the related publication on the topic of FakeCovid, please visit https://gautamshahi.github.io/FakeCovid/